 IMPORTANT INFORMATION ABOUT YOUR DEBIT CARD

 The activation information will be on a sticker on your new card.
-Be sure to use your new card after you have activated it.
-Please destroy the current card after you activate your new card.
+Please destroy the old card after you activate your new card.

 - With your new Scott Credit Union debit card, you will still be able to access your account information through SCU Online Banking.

-A. The existing debit cards will stop working early the morning of Wednesday, September 6.
-At that time, you will need to activate your new card and begin using it.
+A. The conversion will occur early morning on Wednesday, 9/6/17.
+The existing debit cards will stop working shortly after conversion.
+Members will need to activate their new card and begin using it on 9/6/17.
 There will be no time that transactions won’t be completed.
-After your existing card is turned off, you will need to simply activate and use the new card.
-All transactions will be processed.

 A. Because we are offering the EMV chip technology that will offer added fraud protection for you.
 We are also moving to a new card processing vendor.